tl542/Blood-Clock/README.md

-ffThe Exeter Ten Thousand (EXTEND) dataset
+The Exeter Ten Thousand (EXTEND) dataset
 Description:
 We generated DNAm data from whole blood obtained from 1,234 individuals included in the Exeter Ten Thousand Study (EXTEND).
 EXTEND is a research biobank funded by the National Institute for Health Research (NIHR) and is a population study of >10,000 individuals >18 years of age who live within 25 miles of Exeter (Devon, UK).